-comes from heat recovery between connected buildings, waste heat, or renewable energy resources and no more than 25 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources.
+1. Forty-five percent of the annual district-system-net-load-met (sum of heating and cooling energy provided to attached buildings) comes from heat recovery between connected buildings, waste heat, or renewable energy resources and no more than 25 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources; or

-- C406.2.2.4.2 Low-carbon district energy heating and cooling or heating only systems.
-Distribution losses must be accounted for and may not exceed 5 percent of the annual load delivered to buildings served by the system.
-Low-carbon district energy heating and cooling or heating only systems must demonstrate one of the following: - 1.
-Forty-five percent of the annual district-system-net-load-met (sum of heating and cooling energy provided to attached buildings) comes from heat recovery between connected buildings, waste heat, or renewable energy resources and no more than 25 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources. - 2.
-No more than 10 percent of the system annual heat input to the system comes from fossil fuels or electric-resistance sources.
-The remaining annual heat input must be provided using heat pump technology with a minimum annual operating COP of 3.0. - C406.2.2.5 Improved low-carbon district energy systems.
+2. No more than 10 percent of the system annual heat input to the system comes from fossil fuels or electric-resistance sources.
+The remaining annual heat input must be provided using heat pump technology with a minimum annual operating COP of 3.0.

+C406.2.2.5 Improved low-carbon district energy systems (20 percent better).
 Not less than 90 percent of the annual service hot water and space heating load, or not less than 90 percent of the annual service hot water, space heating, and space cooling load shall meet the criteria of Section C406.2.2.5.1 or C406.2.2.5.2.

-Documentation for the low-carbon district system that is operational prior to the final inspection shall be provided to demonstrate that the definition of low-carbon district energy exchange system is satisfied.
+Documentation for the low-carbon district system that is operational prior to the final inspection shall be provided to demonstrate that the definition as modified in Section C406.2.2.4.1 or C406.2.2.4.2 of low-carbon district energy exchange system is satisfied.

-- C406.2.2.5.1 Low-carbon district energy exchange systems.
-Low-carbon district energy exchange systems must demonstrate the following: - 1.
-Fifty percent of the annual district-system-net-load-met (sum of heating and cooling energy provided to attached buildings) comes from heat recovery between connected buildings, waste heat, or renewable energy resources and no more than 10 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources. - C406.2.2.5.2 Low-carbon district energy heating and cooling or heating only systems.
+C406.2.2.5.1 Improved low-carbon district energy exchange systems (20 percent better).
+Low-carbon district energy exchange systems must demonstrate the following:

+1. Fifty percent of the annual district-system-net-load-met (sum of heating and cooling energy provided to attached buildings) comes from heat recovery between connected buildings, waste heat, or renewable energy resources; and

+2. No more than 10 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources.

+C406.2.2.5.2 Improved low-carbon district energy heating and cooling or heating only systems (20 percent better).
 Distribution losses must be accounted for and may not exceed 5 percent of the annual load delivered to buildings served by the system.
-Low-carbon district energy heating and cooling or heating only systems must demonstrate one of the following: - 1.
-Fifty percent of the annual district-system-net-load-met (sum of heating and cooling energy provided to attached buildings) comes from heat recovery between connected buildings, waste heat, or renewable energy resources and no more than 10 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources. - 2.
-No more than 10 percent of the system annual heat input to the system comes from fossil fuels or electric-resistance sources.
-The remaining annual heat input must be provided using heat pump technology with a minimum annual operating COP of 4.0. - C406.2.2.6 High performance dedicated outdoor air system (DOAS).
+Low-carbon district energy heating and cooling or heating only systems must demonstrate the following:

+1. Fifty percent of the annual district-system-net-load-met (sum of heating and cooling energy provided to attached buildings) comes from heat recovery between connected buildings, waste heat, or renewable energy resources and no more than 10 percent of the annual heat input to the system comes from fossil fuel or electric-resistance sources; or

+2. No more than 10 percent of the system annual heat input to the system comes from fossil fuels or electric-resistance sources.
+The remaining annual heat input must be provided using heat pump technology with a minimum annual operating COP of 4.0.

+C406.2.2.6 High performance dedicated outdoor air system (DOAS).
 No less than 90 percent of the total conditioned floor area of the whole project, excluding floor area of unoccupied spaces that do not require ventilation as specified by the International Mechanical Code, shall be served by DOAS installed in accordance with Section C403.3.5 with the following adjustments: